slack/vagrant-sm/README.md

 ### pre\_install\_command

 Commands run before SM is installed.

-Install deps for SM!
+Prepare the VM to be submissive (install SM deps, etc).

-### add\_set
+### add\_extension
 Run after SM is installed.
-Use add\_set to install a set.
+Use add\_extesion to install an extension.
 Takes :name and :uri as arguments, optional :install to be run immediately after the set is installed.
 All commands specified in :install are run in the context of SM.

 ### add\_set
 Run after SM is installed.
 Use add\_set to install a set.
 Takes :name and :uri